-Hominy: as I asked for extra hominy, the hominy to meat ratio was slightly more than 1:1, but I personally like it that way.
+- Hominy: as I asked for extra hominy, the hominy to meat ratio was slightly more than 1:1, but I personally like it that way.

-Broth: perfect level of saltiness and a bit of a spicy kick, not too watery, but not too thick.
+- Broth: perfect level of saltiness and a bit of a spicy kick, not too watery, but not too thick.
 Slightly on the greasy side, which I prefer.
 (Probably from the fat that melted off the several small pieces of pork “pata” bone that were left in the broth for flavor.)

-Tortillas: homemade flour or corn, soft and fresh; if bread is more your thing, they do that, too.
+- Tortillas: homemade flour or corn, soft and fresh; if bread is more your thing, they do that, too.

-Availability/Price: any day of the week—$7.95 for the medium and $9.95 for the large.
+- Price: $7.95 for the medium and $9.95 for the large.
 The small for $6.95 is also available on Saturdays and Sundays.

 The Pozole and I moved to Arlington, Texas from Austin at the beginning of August 2016.
 After eighteen years in Austin, we’d more or less become experts in the Mexican food and taquerías of that town.
 But de’d only been to three Mexican restaurants in Arlington—once back in April, when we came for a visit, and the second and third time shortly after we moved here.

 So far, I haven’t been thrilled.
 I honestly can’t remember much about the first one, since we were getting a quick breakfast on the run before driving back to Austin.
 The only thing I remember was getting a plastic engagement ring out of a plastic bubble from the red toy-vending machine.
 (Was the universe trying to tell us something?)